HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 - Add responsive design for mobile support
 - Implement dark mode
 - Auto-fetch YouTube solution links based on contest problems
-- Deploy the full-stack application and prepare for demo day
+- Deploy the full-stack application and prepare for demo day and flex around your friends

 ---